charlie4fun/gfk.github.io/documentation/releasing/lead-sign-off-guide.md

 ### Confidentiality
 There are certain components inside of GfK which we simply do not want to release to the world, the following strong indicates when we do not wish to open source code:

-- **Secret Sauce**: This project powers essential customer experiences, it contains algorithms
+- **Secret Sauce**: This project powers essential customer experiences, it contains algorithms.
 - **Uses confidential data**: the project processes or relies on customer or employee data which cannot be exposed.
 - **Only useful to competitors**: the topic of this project is not useful outside GfK -  except our competitors.

 ### Additional Guidance
-If you are any need of guidance before signing off on open source project, reach out to the open source team, we are happy to help.
+If you are any need of guidance before signing off on open source project, reach out to the Open Source CoP, we are happy to help.

-Also, all projects which are applying to be open sourced will be reviewed by the open source team and the open source review group who will raise any additional questions with you are the maintainers.
+Also, all projects which are applying to be open sourced will be reviewed by the Open Source CoP and the open source review group who will raise any additional questions with you are the maintainers.